 Like my other favorite, Old Salem in North Carolina, Sauer-Beckmann farm is one of the most authentic living history attractions I’ve visited.
 The interpreters are actually living the history and teaching visitors along the way.
 It’s definitely worth a stop.

 If time allows, head 14 miles east on Route 290 to the LBJ sites in Johnson City, a small town founded by LBJ’s relatives.
 There, you’ll find LBJ’s boyhood home where he lived along with his parents and four siblings from age 5 until the time he left for college.
 He announced his intention to run for Congress from the front porch of the home in 1937.

-Year-round, park rangers give regular tours of the boyhood home with interesting information about the President’s life and stories about life in rural Texas in the early 1900s.
+Year-round, park rangers give tours of the boyhood home with interesting information about the former president’s life and stories about life in rural Texas in the early 1900s.

 All the LBJ-related historical sites are located in the Texas Hill Country between Austin and Fredericksburg.
 The boyhood home and other sites in Johnson City are approximately one hour west of Austin on Highway 290.
 The LBJ Ranch and Sauer-Beckmann Farm are 15 minutes further west on Highway 290 in Stonewall, Texas.

 This area of Texas is known for its beautiful landscape, wildflowers, and wineries, so connecting the LBJ sites with a few other stops can make for a great trip.
-See some suggestions for other places to visit on a Hill Country road trip.
+See some suggestions for other places to visit on a road trip in the area.

 Laura Longwell is an award-winning travel blogger and photographer.
 Since founding Travel Addicts in 2008, she has written hundreds of articles that help over 3 million people a year get the most out of their travel.
 In that time, she has visited nearly 60 countries on 5 continents, often returning to favorite destinations over and over again.
 She has a deep love of history, uncovering unexpected attractions, and trying all the good food a place has to offer.